top of page

 The exterior of Hagios Demetrios (Source: "Fener, Balat, Ayvansaray" by Ahmet Özbilge).

 The Hagios Demetrios Orthodox Church (Άγιος Δημήτριος, Ágios Dimítrios, Aya Dimitri) was built around April of 1204 as a tribute to Nikolas Kanabos, who only served as the Byzantine Emperor for a few days.
-While German architectural historian and archeologist Wolfgang Müller-Wiener states that the church was rebuilt by Georgios Pepagomenos in the fourteenth century, while Alexander van Millingen, a German scholar of Byzantine architecture, writes that the ownership of the church was transferred to Georgeos Pepagomeos, and that a document indicates the church received a donation and was rebuilt in 1334.
+While German architectural historian and archeologist Wolfgang Müller-Wiener states that the church was rebuilt by Georgeos Pepagomenos in the fourteenth century, while Alexander van Millingen, a German scholar of Byzantine architecture, writes that the ownership of the church was transferred to Georgeos Pepagomeos, and that a document indicates the church received a donation and was rebuilt in 1334.
 It is likely that Müller-Wiener and Millingen are referring to the same events.
-Due to financial debt, the church served under the jurisdiction of Meletios Pigas, the Greek Orthodox Patriarchate of Alexandria, from 1597 to 1601.
+Due to financial debt, the church served under the jurisdiction of Meletios Pigas, the Greek Orthodox Patriarch of Alexandria, from 1597 to 1601.

 Narthex iconography from Hagios Demetrios (Source: "Fener, Balat, Ayvansaray" by Ahmet Özbilge).